Farming

 Reindeer milk is rich and contains 22% butterfat, compared to about 4% butterfat in cow milk.

 As with cows’ milk, people in some regions drink fresh reindeer milk and consume it in tea and coffee.
-Reindeer milk is also dried and processed into cheese, butter, and sour cream, as well as used in medications, according to ScienceDirect.
+Reindeer milk is also dried and processed into cheese, butter and sour cream and is used in medications, according to ScienceDirect.

 How Cows and Reindeer are Built

-Just like with humans, weight and height vary vastly depending on gender and a number of factors.
-The average weight of a cow is 1,400 pounds, said University of Minnesota animal science professor Tony Seykora.
+Just like with humans, weight and height vary vastly depending on gender and several other factors.
+The average cow weighs 1,400 pounds, said University of Minnesota animal science professor Tony Seykora.

-Cows and reindeer can be about the same height, but again gender and other factors come into play.
-Reindeer can grow up to 4 feet tall and the average cow height is 4 to 5 feet.
+Cows and reindeer can be about the same height, but again, gender and other factors come into play.
+Reindeer can grow up to 4 feet tall, and the average cow's height is 4 to 5 feet.

 Reindeer would definitely beat a cow in a race.
 Reindeer can run nearly 50 mph!
 Cows run about 20 mph.